 With this in mind, becoming profitable is clearly essential for many businesses.
 However, the best way to gain a profit is often through growth — particularly right after you establish your company.
 In fact, even if growth initially costs your business money, its ultimate purpose is to increase profits.
 Therefore, the question about profitability or growth as the priority is irrelevant: the two are intertwined.

 There is a caveat to the above: some companies that are thriving today made losses early on (often considerable losses), but were able to grow considerably.
 In fact, this has been the case for several startups that brought major disruption to their industries — Uber being a top example.
 The key for this strategy to work is for your company to grow in terms of awareness and customers.
 Rapid expansion means revenue is negative at first, but investor interest in the startup means this has little importance.

 There is no doubt that growth is essential, and there are many ways businesses can grow.
 Whatever you decide to do to grow, it’s helpful to outsource some of your business functions to take the pressure off our internal team and reduce the need to hire employees.
 In fact, outsourcing is even useful if your goal is to grow your team, as it allows you to gain a wider range of skills at a lower cost than hiring all full-time employees.

 You can find all the skills you need to outsource with the virtual assistants at MYVA360.
-Receive a 5-percent discount on all our services by using this coupon.
+Receive a 10-percent discount on all our services by scheduling a consultation.